PLCnext/PLCnext_DDS_App/DDS_App_Examples/DDS_RoundTrip/README.md

     - For AXC F 2152, enter the following URL in web browser: https://192.168.1.10/wbm
     - For AXC F 3152, enter the following URL in web browser: https://192.168.1.11/wbm
 3. Install the DDS™ app in the WBM section "PLCnext Apps" > "Install app".
-4. Start the app after installation "PLCnext Apps" > "Start". *Please note:* The start process needs the PLC reboot and takes around 2-3 minutes.
-If you can access the WBM page again, the software is almost ready -> see next step.
-5. Create a WinSCP session, copy the`/opt/plcnext/apps/XXXXXXXXX/conf/example.dds.config` into the directory `/opt/plcnext/appshome/data/XXXXX` and rename it to `dds.config`.
+4. Start the app after installation and copy the `/opt/plcnext/apps/APP_ID_XXX/example.dds.config` into the directory `/opt/plcnext/appshome/data/APP_ID_XXX` and rename it to `dds.config`.
     - For AXC F 2152, please copy and rename the `/opt/plcnext/apps/60002172000843/conf/example.dds.config` to `/opt/plcnext/appshome/data/60002172000843/dds.config`.
 You can also proceed the steps via secure shell session:
 	```bash
 	   ssh admin@192.168.1.10